Zoom on the Westinghouse WGen7500DF

 The following charts are provided to give you an idea of how some of the key specs of the Westinghouse WGen7500DF compare to dual fuel generators of similar power (between 7000 and 8000 W).

-- As its weight is 201 pounds, the Westinghouse WGen7500DF falls in the expected weight range of the dual fuel devices in the 7000-8000 rated wattage category.
-In terms of weight, one of the champions in their power range is the Sportsman GEN85KIDF, standing at just 133 lbs.
+- Having a dry weight of 201 lbs, the Westinghouse WGen7500DF belongs in the expected weight range for dual fuel generators which produce 7000 to 8000 rated watts.
+If weight matters to you, one of the champions in this power range is the Sportsman GEN85KIDF with only 133 pounds.

-- As for its autonomy, the WGen7500DF, with an autonomy of up to 16 hours at a 25% load, is placed on the low end among the generators of its kind.
+- Regarding its autonomy, the autonomy of the WGen7500DF, reaching up to 16 hours at a 25% load, can be considered as low end, compared to other dual fuel products of a roughly equal output.
 If you consider autonomy on a single full tank as one of the deciding factors, one of the generators in the same power range that offers the highest run time is the DuroMax XP8500EH, with up to 25 hours.

 Here's a list of the most popular specific comparisons:

-As you can see from this interactive chart, when compared to other 7000-8000W dual fuel generators, the Westinghouse WGen7500DF is on the cheap side of the price range.
+As you can see from these interactive charts, when compared to other 7000-8000W dual fuel generators, the Westinghouse WGen7500DF is on the cheap side of the price range.

 It can therefore be a really good buy if you're looking to acquire a budget generator.

 - Dual Fuel

 - Several accessories included

 - Acceptable noise (72 dBA)